 Irfanview does a pretty good job batch "converting" RAW images from Nikon and Canon into JPG.
 I ignore if the Sony ones work as well.

-You can even sharpen them a bit, and rename them to a numbered sequence... and you can also have a chance to sc--w it on this step putting too much compression on the JPG files, be careful there.
+You can even sharpen them a bit, and rename them to a numbered sequence... do not add too much compression on the JPG files, be careful there.

 If it still does not work as desired...
 (I do not see how), take Davinci Resolve, which needs a bit more resources, on the disk and on the system, but it is a free state of the art program and just pull the first frame of the image sequence.

-If you prepare your assets in Irfanview with more resolution, you can even stabilize it on Davinci Resolve.
+V. If you need stabilization, prepare the images with more resolution than needed and then you can even stabilize it on Davinci Resolve.